aniass/Data-Science-Portfolio/README.md

 **ML supervised & unsupervised**:

 ### [Churn prediction](https://github.com/aniass/Churn-prediction)
 The project concerns churn prediction in the bank customers.
-It includes data analysis, data preparation and create model by using different machine learning algorithms
+It includes data analysis, data preparation and create model by using different machine learning algorithms to predict whether the client is going to leave the bank or not.

 - **Models used:** Logistic Regression, Random Forest, KNN, SVC, XGBoost;
 - **Keywords**: Churn prediction, Python: pandas, scikit-learn, seaborn, matplotlib, xgboost.